Atoll,Republic of the Marshall Islands

 Atolls are made of coral reefs that accrued from the exoskeletons of billions of tiny polyp animals sprouting alongside the rims of sunken volcanic islands.
 The coral took thousands of years to build up, eventually attaining only several meters of height above sea level as plants colonized the sand.
 Due to their low elevation, atoll islets today are particularly vulnerable to inundation during heavy storms and seasonal king tides.
 Meanwhile, intruding salt water ravages agriculture and poisons drinking wells.

-It is difficult to convey the indelible beauty of these atolls: the immense, serene lagoons; tiny islets heaving with coconut and pandanus trees; and vast skyscapes packed with jagged cloud formations and daily rainstorms.
+It is difficult to convey the indelible beauty of these atolls.
+I should know.
+Years ago I lived on Arno Atoll for two years as a Peace Corps Volunteer.
+I can't forget the Marshallese people with whom I worked, as well as the immense, serene lagoons; tiny islets heaving with coconut and pandanus trees; and vast skyscapes packed with jagged cloud formations and daily rainstorms.

-The Marshallese, who have occupied these islands for 2,000 years, developed a rich culture that emphasizes kindness, or “joij” to make such tiny living spaces livable socially.
+The Marshallese have occupied these islands for 2,000 years and developed a rich culture that emphasizes kindness, or “joij” to make such tiny living spaces livable socially.
 Brilliant at adapting to a minimalist environment, the Marshallese even invented their own ocean navigation system based on waves and unseen currents, permitting sailing from atoll to atoll over a range of 1,300 kilometers to support families and food distribution.
 Extraordinary.